 Excellent performance on bare floors.
 It keeps its performance fairly consistent until the bag is at over half capacity, then there's a significant decrease in performance.
 Unfortunately, pet hair gets stuck in the bristle of the vacuum head, but without the bristle, you'd scratch the floor.

 This vacuum has decent low-pile carpet performance.
 It isn't nearly as good as on bare floors, but its performance is more consistent as the bag gets filled.
-It does a really good job at cleaning pet hair hair on low-pile carpet.
+It does a really good job at cleaning pet hair on low-pile carpet.
+If you're looking for a better-performing canister vacuum on low-pile carpet, check out the Eureka Mighty Mite.

 This vacuum has a disappointing performance on high-pile carpet.
 Unlike the Miele Classic C1, the NaceCare really struggles to pick up small debris such as baking soda.
 Its performance is slightly improved with large debris, such as sand though.
 For pet owners, it's decent for cleaning pet hair on high-pile carpet.